Create REST API in WordPress (With Examples)

 }

 This is a general example of registering any API endpoint in WordPress.
-We hook into rest_api_init hook and register REST routes using register_rest_route() function with a callback function to process the request and return the response and a permission callback function.
-The above code snippet can register a specific REST route for all HTTP methods, however we can handle different HTTP methods differently.
-All these methods should then return WP JSON response.
+We hook into the rest_api_init hook and register REST routes using the register_rest_route() function with a callback function to process the request and return the response and a permission callback function.
+The above code snippet can register a specific REST route for all HTTP methods.
+We can handle different HTTP methods differently.
+All these methods should then return a WP JSON response.

 GET API Request in WordPress (GET Method)

-The GET method is used to fetch a data or set of data from server.
-It only retrieves data not modify it, like retrieving all posts or retrieving a single post providing the post ID as parameter.
-The WP REST route for GET method can be registered like this:
+The GET method is used to fetch data or a set of data from the server.
+It only retrieves data not modifies it, like retrieving all posts or retrieving a single post, providing the post ID as a parameter.
+The WP REST route for the GET method can be registered like this:

 // Get all posts or single post API endpoint